Find a Kaiser Permanente Therapist

 • A choice between in-house departments or contracted community providers

-All three can be booked directly from your member portal or by calling the Appointment & Advice line.
+The good news: you don’t have to guess which type to see.
+You can book directly with any of these providers through your Kaiser member portal or by calling the Appointment & Advice line.

 Real-Life Use Case: How Maria Found a Therapist Covered by Kaiser